kajin88/qrcode_for_weblinks/README.md

-# qrcode_for_weblinks
+# QR Code for Web Links
-Generate your own QR code image for any weblink
+Generate your own QR code image for any web link

 ## Description
 This project provides a simple Python script to generate QR code images for web links.
 The generated QR codes can be scanned with any QR code reader to quickly access the encoded URL.